A general informational packet explaining the Tenant Eviction Filing process can be found here.

 Pursuant to F.S.
 83.51, the landlord is obligated to maintain the premises according to applicable building, housing, and health codes.
 Unless otherwise noted in the rental agreement it is the responsibility of the landlord to abide by F.S.
 83.51(1-5).

 Can I withhold my rent money until they fix the house or apartment?

 If you withhold the rent, the landlord will probably file an eviction to have you removed.
-When you are served with the summons, you will have five (5) working days to file an answer with the Clerk and deposit, into the Court Registry, the full amount of rent due and the applicable clerk fees of 3% for the first $500 and 1.5% for the remainder of the balance.
+When you are served with the summons, you will have five (5) working days to file an answer with the Clerk and deposit, into the Court Registry, the full amount of rent due and the applicable clerk fees of 3% for the first $500 and 1.5% for each subsequent $100 in the remaining balance.
 The court will then decide on your case.
 Florida Statute 83.201 refers to withholding rent.
 You must continue to place your rent and clerk fees into the Court Registry each time it becomes due.

 Can I pay rent into the court registry if the landlord has not filed an eviction yet?